MSchabel/developers-community/pages/documents/ConversationalAI/IntentBuilder/NLUengines.md

 #### 3rd-party NLU limitations

-- [Regular Expression entities](intent-builder-entities.html#regular-expression-entities) aren't supported in domains using a 3rd-party NLU engine.
 - The length of the domain name should not exceed 64 characters.
 (Watson limitation)
 - A domain can only support one language, which is specified on the Domain Settings page.
 - LivePerson does not support "pulling" into Intent Builder existing models that have been trained in IBM Watson or Google Dialogflow.
 Only model "push" is supported; this is accomplished by training the model in Intent Builder.